Australian Baha’i Report/Volume 10/Issue 2/Text

 "Given the situation as it now stands, the Bahá’ís in Iran can only be living in fear about what these measures might mean in practice", said Mr Keenan.
 "I do not think this parliament or the world in general should keep quiet".

-Referring to the arrests of 54 Bahá'ís in the city of Shiraz in May, Graham Edwards MP said, "I offer my thoughts and hopes to them and to other people who are being persecuted by this authoritarian regime.
-I would simply hope that the beliefs and principles of the Bahá’í,
+Referring to the arrests of 54 Bahá’ís in the city of Shiraz in May, Graham Edwards MP said, "I offer my thoughts and hopes to them and to other people who are being persecuted by this authoritarian regime.
+I would simply hope that the beliefs and principles of the Bahá’í, which call for mercy, compassion and loving kindness, might be visited upon those people who were recently arrested".

 Other members who spoke in support of the motion were Kim Wilkie, Russell Broadbent, and Andrew Southcott.

-Speaking on ABC Radio National following passage of the motion, the National Secretary, John Walker, said "The Bahá'ís in Australia have been terribly concerned about this, in particular for the wellbeing and safety of the Bahá'í community in Iran.
-They have approached the various Members of Parliament in Australia and there has been a wonderful reaction ...which has led to this motion being put in the House and carried yesterday".
+Speaking on ABC Radio National following passage of the motion, the National Secretary, John Walker, said "The Bahá’ís in Australia have been terribly concerned about this, in particular for the wellbeing and safety of the Bahá’í community in Iran.
+They have approached the various Members of Parliament in Australia and there has been a wonderful reaction...which has led to this motion being put in the House and carried yesterday".

-"We hope that the Australian government itself will continue to maintain pressure on the Iranian government ...
-The Bahá'ís of Australia are very grateful to the government of Australia for the efforts that it has made".
+"We hope that the Australian government itself will continue to maintain pressure on the Iranian government...
+The Bahá’ís of Australia are very grateful to the government of Australia for the efforts that it has made".

 Foreign Minister expresses concern[edit]